Eduardo D. Glandt Faculty Fellow,

-Dr. Jing (Jane) Li is the Eduardo D. Glandt Faculty Fellow and Associate Professor at the Department of Electrical and System Engineering at the University of Pennsylvania.
+Dr. Jing (Jane) Li is the Eduardo D. Glandt Faculty Fellow and Associate Professor (with tenure) at the Department of Electrical and System Engineering and the Department of Computer and Information Science at the University of Pennsylvania.
 Previously she was the Dugald C. Jackson Assistant Professor at the University of Wisconsin–Madison and a faculty affiliate with the UW-Madison Computer Architecture group and Machine Learning group.
 She is one of the PIs in SRC JUMP center – Center for Research on Intelligent Storage and Processing-In-Memory (CRISP).
 She spent her early career at IBM T. J. Watson Research Center as a Research Staff Member after obtaining her PhD degree from Purdue University in 2009.

 She is attracted to all the big problems she can find in computer system across the stack regardless the specific sub-areas.
 She is a passionate computer experimentalist and enjoy building real computer systems (both hardware and software).
 She has made contributions to the following “memory-centric” areas: 1) domain-specific accelerator and its interaction with emerging memories (HMC/HBM/NVM), 2) programmable in-memory computing architecture enabled by emerging nonvolatile memories (PCM/RRAM), 3) system support (e.g., virtualization) for accelerators (e.g., FPGA), and 4) FPGA-based full system simulation infrastructure (MEG) for memory system research.
 She has strong ties with leading technology companies and has successful technology transfer experience (>40 issued/pending patents).